 In certain dialects, the reflexive pronouns are sometimes used even when not referring back to the subject; this generally occurs after the prepositions like, but and except, and also in compound sentences.
 For example, Like myself, he married young or Either John or myself will help you.
+However, this use should be avoided in formal contexts.

-Reflexive pronouns as emphasisers
+Reflexive pronouns as emphasizers

-Reflexive pronouns are also used to emphasise their antecedents.
-When referring to the subject, they usually come at the end of the sentence (though they can come directly after the subject) and when referring to a complement, they must come directly after it.
+Reflexive pronouns are also used to emphasize their antecedents.
+When referring to the subject, they usually come at the end of the sentence (though they can come directly after the subject) and when referring to an object, they must come directly after it.
 Examples:

-I'll take care of it myself (less usual: I myself will take care of it).
-We've picked these mushrooms ourselves (less usual: We ourselves have...).
+I'll take care of it myself.
+(Less usual: I myself will take care of it.)
+We've picked these mushrooms ourselves.
+(Less usual: We ourselves have...).
 In New York we saw Bob Dylan himself.